 Meaning masculine protector, Wiremu is a strong name that is often associated with a Ngāti Hauā Māorim leader named Wiremu Tamihana.
 It is the Polynesian version of William.

-These Polynesian names will lend a whole new sense of pride to your fiery little one.
+Whichever Pacific Island country you’re inspired by, these Polynesian names will lend a whole new sense of pride to your fiery little one.
 Hit us back to let us know which one’s your favorite!